client.conf(5)

 ValidateCerts No

 Specifies whether to only allow TLS with certificates whose commonName or subjectAltName values match the hostname of the printer or server.
-The default is "No".
+The default is No.

 X.509 Certificate Store